 THE ORIGIN OF “ALOHA OKLAHOMA!”
 ON LINE

-I penned my original 500-word series of related character sketches, Aloha, Oklahoma!, in 1987 to demonstrate Apple’s prescient Hypercard technology.
-While a quick read on the surface, Hypercard links in text documents gave the engaged reader immediate access to related research materials including photos.
-Hypercard only operated on one’s computer.
-Two years later in 1989, Sir Timothy “Tim” Berners-Lee launched the World Wide Web and I was able to put Aloha, Oklahoma! on the WWW for the world to see.
+I penned my original 500-word series of related character sketches, Aloha, Oklahoma!, in 1987 to demonstrate Apple Computor’s prescient Hypercard technology.
+While a quick read on the surface, Hypercard links gave the engaged reader immediate access to related materials including photos.
+While Hypercard operated only on one’s computer, two years later in 1989, Sir Timothy “Tim” Berners-Lee announced the World Wide Web and I was able to put Aloha, Oklahoma! on the WWW for the world to see.
 The technically interested can compare how far the visual aspects of WWW technology have advanced since 1989 by taking a quick look at my original version HERE.

-The current Wordpress version below introduces more bigger-than-life characters and spans some 45 years using a mere 2500 words.
+The expanded WordPress version below introduces more bigger-than-life characters and spans some 45 years.
 The story was the seed of my written perspective of the dramatic social and political changes in the United States beginning in the mid-20th Century.
 The book in progress includes many other political Masters of The Universe I’ve happened upon (and those who thankfully happened upon me) during the past half-century while working in, seemingly, the family business of politics.

 If you’re not playing the great game of politics,